zsteinkamp/m4l-TapPanVerb/README.md

 ### Reverb Size
 Controls a feedback loop inside of the reverb circuit.
 Larger numbers will result in a longer reverb.

-### Early Refl
-Controls balance between late and early sides of the reverb algorithm.

 ### Liveness
 Controls whether the reverb sounds dark or bright.